Existence and uniqueness of E-infinity structures on motivic K-theory spectra

 \section{Algebraic $K$-theory $\KGL$}

-In this section we shall present the $\Gamma$-cohomology computation showing there is a unique $E_{\infty}$-structure on the algebraic $K$-theory spectrum $\KGL$.
-Throughout we work over some noetherian base scheme of finite Krull dimension, which we omit from the notation.
+In this section we shall present the $\Gamma$-cohomology computation showing there is a unique $E_{\infty}$ structure on the algebraic $K$-theory spectrum $\KGL$.
+Throughout we work over some separated Noetherian base scheme of finite Krull dimension, which will be omitted from the notation.

 There are two main ingredients which make this computation possible: First, the $\Gamma$-homology computation of $\KU_0\KU$ over $\KU_0=\Z$, where $\KU$ is the complex $K$-theory spectrum.
 Second, we employ base change for the motivic cooperations of algebraic $K$-theory, as shown in our previous work \cite{motiviclandweber}.